OkomaNdu/juice-shop-devsecops-pipelin/README.md

 ### Vulnerability Management: DefectDojo

-Scan artefacts produced by Gitleaks, Semgrep, and njsscan are automatically imported into **DefectDojo** — an open-source vulnerability management platform — on every pipeline run via a dedicated `upload_reports` CI job.
+Scan artefacts produced by Gitleaks, Semgrep, njsscan, and Retire.js are automatically imported into **DefectDojo** — an open-source vulnerability management platform — on every pipeline run via a dedicated `upload_reports` CI job.
 This eliminates manual report handling, providing a centralised, deduplicated, and auditable vulnerability register that is updated continuously with every code push.

 #### Accessing DefectDojo